Stafford Northcote, 1st Earl of Iddesleigh

 According to Nigel Keohane, historians have portrayed him "as a man who fell short of the ultimate achievement of being prime minister largely because of personal weakness, and lack of political virility and drive."

 Background and education

-Northcote (pronounced "Northcut") was born at Portland Place, London, on 27 October 1818.
-He was the eldest son of Henry Stafford Northcote (1792–1850), eldest son of Sir Stafford Henry Northcote, 7th Baronet.
-His mother was Agnes Mary (died 1840), daughter of Thomas Cockburn.
-His paternal ancestors had long been settled in Devon, tracing their descent from Galfridas de Nordcote who settled there in 1103.
+Northcote (pronounced "Northcut") was born at Portland Place, Marylebone, London, on 27 October 1818.
+He was the eldest son of Henry Stafford Northcote (1792–1850), eldest son of Sir Stafford Henry Northcote, 7th Baronet and Jacquetta Baring, a member of the Baring family.
+His mother was Agnes Mary (died 1840), daughter of Thomas Cockburn of the famed Cockburn of Henderland family and Henrietta Colebrooke, natural daughter of Robert Colebrooke, MP.
+His paternal Northcote ancestors had long been settled in Devon, tracing their descent from Galfridas de Nordcote who settled there in 1103.
 The family home was situated at Pynes House northwest of Exeter.
 Northcote was educated at Eton and Balliol College, Oxford and was called to the bar, Inner Temple, in 1847.

 Early political career

 In 1843 Northcote became private secretary to William Ewart Gladstone at the Board of Trade.
 Northcote was afterwards legal secretary to the board and, after acting as one of the secretaries to the Great Exhibition of 1851, co-operated with Sir Charles Trevelyan in framing the Northcote–Trevelyan Report, which revolutionized the conditions of appointment to the Civil Service.
 He succeeded his grandfather, Sir Stafford Henry Northcote (1762–1851), as 8th baronet in 1851.
 He entered Parliament in 1855 as Conservative Member of Parliament for Dudley with the support of the influential local landowner Lord Ward.
 However, tensions between Northcote and Lord Ward soon arose, in particular over a vote over conflict with China in which the two men supported opposite sides in the vote.
 Northcote subsequently decided not to contest Dudley again and stood unsuccessfully for North Devon in 1857.
 He returned to Parliament the following year, when he was elected for Stamford in 1858, a seat that he exchanged in 1866 for North Devon.
 He was briefly Financial Secretary to the Treasury under the Earl of Derby from January to July 1859.